gionnehollingsworth/Calculator/README.md

-# Calculator
+# Calculator Layout

-#Table of Contents
+# Table of Contents
 * Description
 * Technology Used
 * Author

-#Description
+# Description
-*This was one of the first projects with Generation that you can build on using JavaScript.
+* This was one of my first projects with Generation that you can build on using JavaScript.

-#Technology Used
+# Technology Used
 * HTML
 * CSS

-#Author
 # Author
 * Gionne Hollingsworth